infoatgodreams/GoDreams-Repository/Volume 1/Roll Ups/Nutrition/Nutrition.md

 - ==Solutions for wasting is missing in the research==

 ## Under-Weight
-- The NFHS-5 data also shows that 16 out of the 22 States and Union Territories surveyed registered a rise in the percentage of under-five children who are underweight and severely wasted in 2022.
+- The NFHS-5 data [^8] also shows that 16 out of the 22 States and Union Territories surveyed registered a rise in the percentage of under-five children who are underweight and severely wasted in 2022.
+- In a study carried out in Botswana (Misra & Bignami, 2008)[^13] it was found that children in orphanages were 49% more likely to be underweight than non-orphanage children. [^10]
 -
 # Macro Nutrients
 *Nutrients that the body requires in large amounts*